MasonBrott/kasm-stress-test/README.md

 ## Features

-- Create multiple Kasm instances for a specified user
+- Create multiple Kasm instances for each specified user
 - Execute commands on each Kasm instance
 - Test Kasm's autoscaling capabilities
 - Detailed logging and error reporting